TZ0024/TestEQplatform1/README.md

 The functionality of this platform includes:
 Tracking
 FindHome
-PulseGuide - equatorial axis only.
+PulseGuide - right ascension axis only.